irynadiudiuk/Dev_Ops_Mentorship_Program/LVM.md

 2.  ```lsblk``` vs ```parted -l```
  ![ScreenShot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/LVM/parted.PNG)

- As you can see from these screenshots above, the mapped devices show info about volume groups and LVM logical volumes.
+ As you can see from the screenshots above, the mapped devices show info about volume groups and LVM logical volumes.
 In case of ```parted -l``` even some additional information, namely start, end and file system type.

  ***Resources***